 top of page

-I am the first generation to be born in the city.
-My family comes from a small village on the Portuguese-Spanish border.
-They were farmers and contrabandists during the times of the Salazar and Franco dictatorships.
-Unlike them, I was born in Lisbon already in a time when democracy and freedom had solid foundations.
+Tiago is the first generation in his family to be born in the city.
+His family comes from a small village on the Portuguese/Spanish border—a town called Nave de Haver.
+His family members were farmers and smugglers during the times of the dictatorships in Portugal and Spain.
+Unlike them, Tiago was born in Lisbon at a time when democracy and freedom already had solid foundations.

-History and society always caught my attention.
-As I come from a low-class family, I'm intrigued to know how the efforts of the previous generations helped my generation to have a better life.
-My great-grandfather, for example, immigrated to Argentine and lived there for eight years at the beginning of the 20th century in order to make more money as a farmer.
-My grandfather moved from the small village to Lisbon and started his career in the national guard forces.
-And many of my grandparents' siblings immigrated to France after World War II to take advantage of the high demand for construction.
-With these efforts, my family was able to work our way up and live today on a higher level.
-My mom was the first one in the family to get a bachelor's and my sister was the first one to get a master's.
+History and society always caught Tiago's attention.
+As he comes from a low-class family, he's intrigued to know how the efforts of his previous generations helped him get to the point where he is now.
+Tiago's great-grandfather, Manuel, for example, immigrated to Argentine and lived there for eight years at the beginning of the 20th century.
+Not much is known besides that he was a farmer.
+Tiago's grandparents' siblings immigrated to France after World War II to take advantage of the high demand for construction.
+However, Tiago's grandparents stayed in Portugal.
+His grandfather, António, moved from Nave de Haver to Póvoa de Varzim to enrol on the mandatory military service in the early 50s, and then to Lisbon where he started his career in the Portuguese National Guard (GNR).
+They returned to the countryside in the 60s, but his parents moved to Lisbon permanently in the 80s, so they could find more opportunities to thrive.
+By doing that, his family was able to work their way up.
+Tiago's mom, Emília, was the first one in the family to get a bachelor's and his sister, Liliana, was the first to get a master's.

 bottom of page